Latest Reports

 Insight - Kapronasia

-With Thailand finally getting its digital banking application process underway, it is worth taking a closer look at the prospective applicants.
-As expected, startups are nowhere to be found.
+With the September 19 deadline for Thailand’s digital bank license applications less than a month away, it is worth taking a closer look at the prospective applicants.
+As expected, startups are absent.
 Instead, the likely applicants – and winners – are a mix of Thailand’s ultra-wealthy tycoons, prominent incumbent banks and Asian tech giants.
+The newest would-be applicant belongs to the latter category.